alvilgau/CloudyMcCloudface/doc/doc.md

 - when a *tweetstream-service* holds a lock but then goes down or crashes, the lock must be freed automatically
 - when a lock is freed, all the other services must be allowed to restart a `battle` to fight for the lock

-### The `battle` algorithm
+### The 'battle' algorithm

-The algorithm was implemented with the help of redis' synchroinzation objects.
+The algorithm was implemented with the help of redis' `incr`-command which atomically increments the value of a redis key by 1 and returns the new value.
+If the redis key has not existed yet it, this command will create the variable with value 0 first.
+The return value then can be used to decide whether we won the battle  for the tenant (return value = 1) or not (return value > 1).

 The following code shows the algorithm works:

 ```javascript
 /*